Sachaa Jhutha: Plot

-Ranjeet's girlfriend Ruby (Faryal) trains Bhola to be like Ranjeet and he acts like him.
+Ranjeet's girlfriend Ruby trains Bhola to be like Ranjeet and he acts like him.
 Bhola finally learns every mannerism of Ranjeet and at an instance, he behaves like Ranjeet to Ranjeet.
 He acts as Ranjeet in the city and the real Ranjeet continues his underground work of diamond smuggling and Inspector Pradhan cannot come to a conclusion.
 Leena moves intimately with Bhola thinking of him as Ranjeet, but Bhola falls in love with her.
 On the other side, in the village, due to heavy floods, Belu loses everything and comes in search of her brother to Bombay with her dog Moti.
 Bhola watches a marriage ceremony on the road and he imagines the bride to be his sister and sings the same song which he sang in the village.
 Belu, who hears that, runs after him, but Bhola has already left the place.
 Pradhan meets Belu and helps her reach the place.
 Some men mislead Belu regarding her brother's whereabouts and try to exploit her, but Pradhan saves her and takes her to his home.
 Ruby, who follows Belu to Pradhan's house informs Ranjeet about her.
 Ranjeet, posing like her brother, goes to Pradhan's home and takes her with him.

 Bhola finds out Ranjeet is actually a thief and plans a grand diamond loot.
 Bhola resists the plan, but Ranjeet blackmails him with his sister.
 Unwillingly, he accepts the plan.
 Ranjeet steals a huge amount of diamonds, but Bhola replaces him by attacking him and leaves the place.
 One of the stolen diamond pieces has a transmitter and police follow the jewels with its help.
 Belu is confused as to who is her brother among them.
 After several fights, both Bhola and Ranjeet are arrested.
 Both of them claim themselves as Bhola and confuse everyone.
 Belu suggests that her brother play the song on a musical instrument which cannot be played by anyone else, but both play the same tune.
 Finally, Bhola and Belu's dog Moti identifies the real Bhola and Ranjeet is arrested and sent to prison.
 Belu finally marries Inspector Pradhan and Bhola marries Leena.